Magic Kingdom Extended Evening Hours Report + Strategy

 Now, when we get to my actual night below, you’ll see I wind up riding ten rides during the event plus three shortly before the event, but these eight are the where you’re going to get the most value for your time.
 Here’s how to think about them in terms of your two-hour strategy.

-Space Mountain is a paid Lightning Lane during the regular park day, so I consider it a must-do if you have Extended Evening Hours so you can avoid spending even more money.
+Space Mountain is a popular Lightning Lane during the regular park day, so it can be a good one to save for Extended Evening Hours.
 I like to prioritize it early because its wait won’t start as high as our other two must-dos, and it’s essential to get one of these done in the first half of the night.
 Pair it with a ride on nearby Buzz Lightyear’s Space Ranger Spin or maybe Tomorrowland Speedway.
 I don’t like Astro Orbiter during these events unless you ride it very last (too time-consuming for me).

 Big Thunder Mountain Railroad is far, all the way at the end of Frontierland, but is usually a walk-on most of the night at these types of events.
 I’ll typically pair it with a ride on Pirates of the Caribbean, which is about a ten-minute ride, so you might have to skip it if you’re pressed for time.
 You’ll probably head to these sometime in the first half of your night.